sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

 To complete this toolbox, you will need to write two functions.
 The first is a decoding function that can extract secret information from an image file, while the second is a function that can encode secret messages into images.

-Grab the starter code for this toolbox exercise via the normal fork-and-clone method from <https://github.com//{{site.course.github_owner}}/ToolBox-ImageSteganography>.The starter code will be in `steganography.py`.
+Grab the starter code for this toolbox exercise via the normal fork-and-clone method from <https://github.com//{{site.course.github_owner}}/ToolBox-ImageSteganography>.
+The starter code is in `steganography.py`.

 ## Get Set
 This toolbox uses the [Python Pillow library](https://pillow.readthedocs.io/en/4.0.x/reference/Image.html).
 You should already have this installed on your system from the Computational Art mini-project, but go ahead and install it using pip3 if it's missing.